33 Mental Models for Copywriting

 Include the problem the reader has within the headline.

-Transition words help your writing flow "And, of course, ...."
+Transition words help your writing flow, for example: "And, of course, ...."

 Don't say something was fascinating.
 Describe how it was fascinating.